cfpb/hmda-test-files/readme.md

 ## Repository Structure
 Each year listed in the parent directory contains its own codebase for running test files for that submission year.
 Users should navigate to each year directory to run scripts and view code.
 - [2018/python](https://github.com/cfpb/hmda-test-files/tree/master/2018/python) and [2019/python](https://github.com/cfpb/hmda-test-files/tree/master/2019/python):
      - Contains the notebooks and python scripts used to generate synthetic LAR data, perturb the data so that it fails specific business rules, and code to check that the produced files fail edits as expected.

 - [2018/schemas](https://github.com/cfpb/hmda-test-files/tree/master/2018/schemas) and [2019/schemas](https://github.com/cfpb/hmda-test-files/tree/master/2019/schemas)
     - Contains JSON objects that represent the data structures for LAR and Transmittal Sheet as defined by the [2018 HMDA FIG](https://s3.amazonaws.com/cfpb-hmda-public/prod/help/2018-hmda-fig-2018-hmda-rule.pdf) and the [2019 HMDA FIG](https://s3.amazonaws.com/cfpb-hmda-public/prod/help/2019-hmda-fig.pdf)

 - [2018/dependencies](https://github.com/cfpb/hmda-test-files/tree/master/2018/dependencies) and [2019/dependencies](https://github.com/cfpb/hmda-test-files/tree/master/2019/dependencies)
      - Contains files used in the generation of synthetic LAR data
-        - Tract to CBSA data.
+       - Tract to CBSA data
        - A file containing a list of US ZIP codes

 The links below contain a discussion of file generation features by year: